declarativesystems/r_profile/REFERENCE.md

 ### r_profile::linux::base

-R_profile::Linux::Base

 A basic Linux 'baseline' class

 ### r_profile::linux::chronyd

-R_profile::Linux::Chronyd
+the shared kernel makes this uncessary.

-Chronyd (formerly NTPd) support for Linux.
-No attempt is made to manage this service when running under docker since the shared kernel makes this uncessary.
+* **Note** No attempt is made to manage this service when running under docker since

 #### Examples